Explore our interactive timeline to learn more about the history of Brown-Forman, and the people, brands, and events that have shaped our company.

 Brown-Forman Corporation approves a two-for-one stock split for all shares of Class A and Class B common stock to be paid in the form of a stock dividend.

-The company claimed the top spot as the “greenest” beverage alcohol company among U.S. publicly traded companies in the Newsweek Green Rankings, one of the foremost corporate environmental rankings index.
+The company claims the top spot as the “greenest” beverage alcohol company among U.S. publicly traded companies in the Newsweek Green Rankings.

 Brown-Forman named a top-scoring company in the 2016 Disability Equality Index (DEI®) survey, conducted by the US Business Leadership Network (USBLN) and the American Association of People with Disabilities (AAPD).